Zabrane/erl-emp/specifications/emp.md

   encoding and meaning of any data in this field are defined by the extension identified by the extension id field.

-Note that there can be multiple extension blocks associated with the same extension.

 ### Body
 The content of the body depends on the type of the message.
 Some message may not have a body.